sparameswaran/airway-shipment-orchestrator/README.md

 High level architecture is shown below:
 ![](imgs/AirwaysShipmentWorkflow.png)

-There are 3 Step Functions involved in the workflow:
+### Step Functions:
 * `BusinessValidationStateMachine1` initially checks for validation errors and delegates for manual resubmission or error processing or normal processing of valid shipment requests.
 It creates the address hash based on shipment address along with a random partition hash (as there can be large number of shipments to same destination).
 It saves the individual records, hashes and shipment address in DynamoDB.
+Failed validations are passed onto Dead Letter Queue or different queue based on type of validation errors.
 ![](imgs/BusinessValidationStateMachine1.png)

 * `AggregationKickoffStateMachine2` that would aggregate the orders based on destination address for further processing once the batch of shipments have been all validated.
 This has to be kicked off manually once we know the batch of shipment records has been validated and saved.
 For each unique shipment address in the batch, an instance of `SAWBProcessorStateMachine3` would be created using Step Funtion's Map construct.
 This invocation has to be done just once per batch with no real inputs required for the AggregationKickoff state machine.
 ![](imgs/AggregationKickoffStateMachine2.png)

 * `SAWBProcessorStateMachine3` that handles Airway shipment generation per unique destination address.
 Then it starts handling the shipments using a Map construct in Step Functions to handle the individual line items associated with an unique  shipment address and assigned random partition.
-It takes an input argument of an existing hash of destination addresses.
+It takes an input argument of an existing hash of destination addresses partitions.
 ![](imgs/SAWBProcessorStateMachine3.png)

 * `ShipmentPartitionHandlerStateMachine4` associates the Airway shipment bill  with the shipment and then fires off a SNS notification for handling by assocaited Carriers.
 The Carrier Notification SNS topic publishes to a Shipment Carrier Queue.
 There can be multiple such subscribers for the SNS Topic (UPS, Fedex, USPS etc.) and each carrier workflow to handle the shipments can work at same time in a disconnected manner as the SNS/SQS decouples it from the main aggregation and airway shipment bill assocation from actual carrier logistics.